Proud Canadian Company

 • It’s not always the cheapest option.
 Conducting a cost-savings analysis is prudent, as in some cases, paying the prepayment penalty and switching to a new mortgage may offer a lower overall rate.

-• Uncertainty with future rates: Future interest rates are difficult to predict, making it difficult to determine if a blended mortgage will save you money when your next renewal comes up.
+• Uncertainty about future rates: Interest rates are hard to predict, making it hard to determine whether a blended mortgage will save you money at your next renewal.

 • Prepayment penalties could increase: If you need to pay off your blended mortgage early, your penalty could increase if you have increased your mortgage amount (blend and increase) or the remaining term (blend and extend).